Division of Criminal Justice Services

 Learn more about these requirements and the state's mandatory certification process >>

-• Recent Changes to New York State’s Firearm Laws: Resources and Information
+• New York State’s Firearm Laws: Resources and Information

-New York State’s Gun Safety website provides the public, gun owners and gun dealers with comprehensive information about requirements under state laws that took effect Sept.
-1, 2022.
+New York State’s Gun Safety website provides the public, gun owners and gun dealers with comprehensive information about the requirements detailed in state laws.
 Questions about the new law may be directed to 1-855-LAW-GUNS.

 Gun Safety in New York State >>